 How Much Protein Does a Breastfeeding Mom Need?

 Proteins are important for immune and neurological function and are the building blocks for tissues, muscle and bones, says Dr. Stephanie Canale, founder of Lactation Lab.
-“It’s important that when we’re talking about a mother's recommended protein intake, we take into account a breastfeeding mother’s need for protein to recover from the physiological strain of pregnancy and childbirth," she said.
+“It’s important that when we’re talking about a mother's recommended protein intake, we take into account a breastfeeding mother’s need for protein to recover from the physiological strain of pregnancy and childbirth," she says.

-Bottom line is that women of childbearing age should establish protein stores, conserve them and replenish them.
+The bottom line is that women of childbearing age should establish protein stores, conserve them and replenish them.